6 Interactive Ingredients to Crack the Code: Read and Write the Right Way, Right Away

 Students don't just need more practice, they need effective practice.

-- Gradually reduce support as accuracy and automaticity develop.
+• Gradually reduce scaffolds as accuracy and automaticity develop.

 Learning to read and write is a dynamic process.
 With the right kind of instruction, most children can become successful readers.
 The ingredients are the same for all- the pace and path just differ.
 What matters most is giving each learner clear, consistent, and responsive teaching that builds the brain for literacy from the start.